komparo/rosetta-pipeline/README.md

 [A lot of pipeline frameworks
 exist](https://github.com/pditommaso/awesome-pipeline), each containing
 a different (and sometimes exotic) syntax.
-Because of this, it can be confusing to choose the appropriate framework for a particular use case, which is further complicated by inconsistent terminology usage across frameworks.
+Because of this, it can be confusing to choose the appropriate framework for a particular use case.
+This is further complicated by an inconsistent terminology between frameworks.
+For example: rules (make and snakemake), processes (nextflow), tasks (WDL), jobs (CWL) and stages (martian) all refer to the exact same concept in different pipeline specifications.

 Here we try to create: